jmynes/project2-mediaRichSinglePgSite/README.md

 KNOWN ISSUES:
   - Text in header does not resize to scale with the header image.
   - Images can overflow bottom of screen as horizontal becomes wider.
-  - Sidebar does not extend to bottom of page when scrolling

 TODO:
   - Make sidebar static